Amplitude Modulation, AM Tutorial Includes:

 Modulation formats: Modulation types & techniques Frequency modulation Phase modulation Quadrature amplitude modulation

-As a result of this it is necessary to have a way of defining the level of modulation applied to an amplitude modulated signal.Two figures are used for this, namely the amplitude modulation, AM modulation index, and the modulation depth.
+As a result of this it is necessary to have a way of defining the level of modulation applied to an amplitude modulated signal, and monitoring the level.Two figures are used for this, namely the amplitude modulation, AM modulation index, and the modulation depth.
 Both are related, but they have slightly different meanings.

 AM modulation index basics

-The term, Modulation Index, is used for a number of forms of modulation, including AM.
+The term, Modulation Index, is used for a number of forms of modulation, including AM, and obviously for the different types of modulation, there are different methods of obtaining the index.

-For amplitude modulation, the modulation index is defined as the measure of extent of amplitude variation about an un-modulated carrier.
+The modulation index of an amplitude modulated signal is defined as the measure or extent of amplitude variation about an un-modulated carrier.

-In other words it describes the amount by which the modulated carrier envelope varies about the static level.
+In other words the amplitude modulation index describes the amount by which the modulated carrier envelope varies about the static level.

 A = the carrier amplitude.